jonthornton/jquery-timepicker/README.md

 - **timeRangeError**
 Called if a maxTime, minTime, or disableTimeRanges is set and an invalid time is manually entered into the timepicker input.
 Fires before ```change``` event.

+The `selectTime` and `hideTimepicker` events fire slightly differently when using the `useSelect` option.
+See https://github.com/jonthornton/jquery-timepicker/issues/427 for more information.

 Theming
 -------